Psalms For Life

 Face down in the dirt

-When God allows us to suffer despite our faithfulness, we can slip into a sort of dull stoicism, where we think faith may work for others, but not for us.
-This is when we need to lean in, with full honesty.
+When God allows us to suffer despite our faithfulness, we can think that, though faith may work for others, it doesn’t work for us.
+This is when we need to lean in, like the psalmist, with full honesty.

 A descendants of Korah psalm.